jonstephens85/3dgrut/README.md

 - For good performance with 3DGRT, we recommend using an NVIDIA GPU with Ray Tracing (RT) cores.
 - Currently, only Linux environments are supported by the included install script (Windows support coming soon!)

-**NOTE This seems to be a promising route to get it working on WSL2: [https://github.com/nv-tlabs/3dgrut/issues/40#issuecomment-2781067451](https://github.com/nv-tlabs/3dgrut/issues/40#issuecomment-2781067451)**

 <details>
 <summary> NOTE: gcc versions >11 (expand for details)</summary>
 </br>